 How does the psoas show up in our yoga practice?
-Probably the most powerful place is in back bending in all variations such as Cobra, Bow, and Camel where we lengthen and open the front of our bodies, and important action that reverses most of what we do all day: sitting, driving, working on the computing etc… A tight psoas, along with other muscles make back bends very difficult.
+Probably the most powerful place is in back bending in all variations such as cobra, bow, and camel where we lengthen and open the front of our bodies.
+Backbending is an important action that reverses most of what we do all day: sitting, driving, working on the computer etc. A tight psoas, along with other muscles make back bends very difficult.
 When back bending, it’s often a good idea to tuck your tailbone (the opposite of the action described above).
 This will give length to your lower back.
 Yoga is about creating length in your body; find it wherever you can in your poses.

-Aside from back bending, the psoas muscles are commonlyused in forward bends to pull you down and forward.
+Aside from back bending, the psoas muscles are commonly used in forward bends to pull you down and forward.
 All too often people rely on their arms to pull them forward.
-Because the psoas also helps regulate balance, it is used in every standing posture to stabilize the upper and lower half of the body.
-Our center of gravity is roughly at the top of our sacrum, and psoas just happens to pass on both sides of this sacred bone so it helps regulate balance around our center of gravity which is where movement comes from.
+Because the psoas also helps regulate balance, it is used in every standing yoga posture to stabilize the upper and lower half of the body.
+Our center of gravity is roughly at the top of our sacrum, and psoas just happens to pass on both sides of this sacred bone so it helps regulate balance around our center of gravity, which is where movement comes from.

 Chakras, Bhandas and Fred Astaire